escusado/neon-bootstrap/README.md

 - Added rename project feature task (changes relevant strings and filenames to replace 'neon-bootstrap' to 'project-name') defailts to .git contents
 - New Event API philosophy (frontend `Widgets`, emit events (socket.io) to an `AppHandler`, that contains all handlers for them).
 - Client disconnect management through the `.reconnect(<new socket>)` method.

+# TODO
+- Build system a'la neonode global tool and an initter